Foundations of Cryptography (in English)

 Besides homework, we will provide tutorial exercises (via Jupyter).
 They will focus on central, more complex parts of the lecture contents and will be discussed in the live tutorials.
 Furthermore, these exercises may help you to deal with type-2 homework.

 The exam will be an oral block exam.
 You need to register for the exam via PAUL.
 In PAUL you can also find further details regarding the registration phases.
 Please do not forget to register for the study achievement (Studienleistung).
-Relevant deadlines and phases can be found in this general document, which we plan to summarize with respect to our course in PANDA.
+Relevant deadlines and phases are usually linked on the study service homepages.

 We will offer two slots at the end of the semester, one at the beginning and one at the end of the lecture-free time.
-Concretely, the first block of exams takes place from July 26 to July 27.
-Very likely, the second block of exams will take place on September 29 and 30.
-Further details will be announced (e.g. via PAUL, Panda).
+Concrete details will be announced via PAUL or PANDA.